 You can apply for a visitor visa before your Global Impact Visa has been issued, in order to explore the country and get a better understanding of the ecosystem.
 This visitor visa will not allow you to work in New Zealand.

 The term of the Global Impact Visa is three years.
-Provided that Fellows remain in the Fellowship programme, are active in the work they set to do in New Zealand, and adhere to the law in New Zealand, Fellows will be eligible to apply for New Zealand permanent resident visas six months before the end of the programme.
+Provided that Fellows remain in the Fellowship programme, are active in the work they set to do in New Zealand, and adhere to the law in New Zealand, Fellows will be eligible to apply for New Zealand permanent resident visas six months before the end of their visa.

-We recognise that most Edmund Hillary Fellows are likely to be global citizens, whose work may take them all over the world, and who will still add value to New Zealand in multiple ways from other global bases.
+We recognise that most EHF Fellows are likely to be global citizens whose work may take them all over the world, and who can add value to New Zealand in multiple ways from other global bases.
+We also understand that building a long-term base in a new country can take time depending on each individual’s circumstances, especially as entrepreneurs and investors.
 Unlike other visa categories for New Zealand, the Global Impact Visa does not have a minimum day requirement for days spent in New Zealand each year.

 Yes, a corresponding three-year visa can be granted to the immediate family members (partner/spouse and dependent children) of all accepted Fellows - read more on how family is defined here.
 Partners are able to apply for a work visa and dependent children may apply for visitor or student visas.
-If your family are applying for visas, they will need to meet health and character residence requirements for dependent child and partnership.
-Each family member will need to submit a separate application to Immigration New Zealand and pay a fee.
-You can see these fees by using the fee calculator from Immigration New Zealand.
+If your family are applying for visas, they will need to meet health and character residence requirements as well.

 Family member visas are not counted as part of the 100 Global Impact Visas that are available each year.